-If you’re under 40, chances are you’ve changed jobs at least 3 times — if not more.
+If you’re under 40, chances are you’ve changed jobs at least three times — if not more.
 The statistics show that the average millennial will only stay at a job for 4.4 years on average.
-That means 2-3 jobs before they are 35.
+That means 2 to 3 jobs before they are 35.

-Along with all of the job changes, too many millennials are leaving their old 401ks just sitting around.
-I recently met a 38 year old that had 4 different 401k accounts from his old jobs, and he just shrugged his shoulders at it.
-Considering the average millennial account balance hovers around the $20,000 mark, how can you just shrug your shoulders?!?!?
+Along with all of the job changes, too many millennials are leaving their old 401(k)s just sitting around.
+I recently met a 38-year-old that had 4 different 401(k) accounts from his old jobs, and he just shrugged his shoulders at it.
+Considering the average millennial account balance hovers around the $20,000 mark, how can you just shrug your shoulders?
 That’s a lot of money!

-If you’ve changed jobs, here’s what you need to do to rollover your 401k step by step.
+If you’ve changed jobs, here’s what you need to do to roll over your 401(k), step by step.

-Understand Your Old 401k Options
+Understand Your Old 401(k) Options

-1. Roll it over to a IRA.
+- Roll it over to an IRA.

-2. Keep it at your existing company.
-This isn’t always an option, and some companies make you cash out your 401k if it is below a certain dollar amount.
+- Keep it at your existing company.
+This isn’t always an option, and some companies make you cash out your 401(k) if it is below a certain dollar amount.

-3. Transfer it to your new company’s 401k plan.
-Some companies do not let you transfer your old 401k into their plans.
+- Transfer it to your new company’s 401(k) plan.
+Some companies do not let you transfer your old 401(k) into their plans.

-First, moving your funds into an IRA give you more flexibility about what to invest in.
-Typically, 401ks are very limited in their investment choices.
+First, moving your funds into an IRA gives you more flexibility about what to invest in.
+Typically, 401(k)s are very limited in their investment choices.
 With an IRA, you can invest in pretty much anything.

 So, not only do you get a better selection, you pay less as well.

-Open A Rollover IRA
+Open a Rollover IRA

 You can quickly open an account online here, and then just follow the steps.
 If you need help, you can simply just call them, and they can walk you through it.
 Also, I’ve put together a free video training series to show you how to do it as well.

-Transfer The Balance
+Transfer the Balance

 Once you open an account, the next step is to transfer over your old account.
 You can do this two ways.
-First, if you open an account through Scottrade, they can handle most of it for you.
+First, if you open an account through TD Ameritrade, they can handle most of it for you.
 Simply call them or go into their office and you can fill out a few forms for them to start the transfer.

-The second way is to go through your old 401k plan and request a rollover.
+The second way is to go through your old 401(k) plan and request a rollover.
 Some plans will send the money directly to your new account, others will send you a check and require you to deposit it into your new account.

-This is very important: if you do get mailed a check, you MUST deposit it into your new Rollover IRA within 60 days!
+This is very important: If you do get mailed a check, you must deposit it into your new Rollover IRA within 60 days!
 If you don’t deposit it within this time, the IRS will consider it a withdraw and you will have to pay taxes on the money!

-Live Long And Prosper
+Live Long and Prosper